percy/percy-agent/CONTRIBUTING.md

 - A [test](#tests) for every possible case introduced by your code change
 - **100%** test coverage
 - [Valid commit message(s)](#commit-message-guidelines)
-- Documentation for new features
-- Updated documentation for modified features

 ### Commit message guidelines